stolksdorf/tastebase/recipes/jenny/tea.md

 1. Boil {1cup of water} in a kettle or pot, but not microwave.
 This is fancy tea.
-1. Grab {1 teabag} that requires {1 cup of water}.
-This could be black or herbal tea.
-Not green.
-You'll burn it.
-Don't burn it.
+1. Grab {1 teabag}.
+Put it in a mug.
 1. Steep tea for however long you want.
 Watch the colour.
 Is it good tea?
 1. Add optional {1splash of milk} after steeping.
 Not before, after.
 1. Wait for it to cool down.